 High fashion conscious shoppers usually have at least one outfit of the latest style to keep up with the changing fashion.
 They usually shop in different stores to get varied items.
 Fashion conscious shoppers prefer fashion over quality.
-In AC Nielsen (2002) report for the Philippines, Total

-Filipinos are described as more attuned to new ideas and trends than their counterparts in Asia, and in Michon's, et.al (2008) study inferred that malls put emphasis on fashion and mall atmosphere because of their significant impact on shoppers' behavior.
-Tiwari and Abraham (2010) reported that shoppers in Raipur are motivated to shop in malls because of their desire for exploration.
+In AC Nielsen (2002) report for the Philippines, Filipinos are described as more attuned to new ideas and trends than their counterparts in Asia, and in Michon's, et.al (2008) study inferred that malls put emphasis on fashion and mall atmosphere because of their significant impact on shoppers' behavior.
+Tiwari and Abraham (2010) reported that shoppers in Raipur are motivated to shop malls because of their desire for exploration.
 While Khares (2010) concluded in his study that malls in small cities are looked at with excitement.
 It can be implied that fashion conscious consumers always watch for new products, new fashions and new fads to come out thus, they frequent malls and spend on things that excite them.

-Table 15 shows the number of households with recreational conscious personality.
-It is indicated that 58 percent of the households are at least moderate in this shopping personality while 21 percent are at least high recreational shoppers.
+Table 15 the number of households with recreational conscious personality It is indicated that 58 percent of the households are at least moderate in this shopping personality while 21 percent are at least high recreational shoppers.

-Recreation Conscious Recreation Conscious Frequency Percent (%) Very Low 1.7 1 75 18.0 Low Moderate 243 58.4 High 88 21.2 Very High 3 .7
+Recreation Conscious

+Recreation Conscious ecreation Conscious Frequency

+Very Low 7 1.7

+Low 75 18.0

+Moderate 243 58.4

+High 88 21.2

+Very High 3 .7

+Total 416 100.0